wacncontent/CustomizeTool/output/articles/app-service-web/storage-nodejs-use-table-storage-web-site.md

 * For a guide to the change of the Azure Management Portal to the Azure preview portal see: [Reference for navigating the preview portal](https://manage.windowsazure.cn/)
 -->

-[Build and deploy a Node.js web app in Azure Websites]: web-sites-nodejs-develop-deploy-mac
+[Build and deploy a Node.js web app in Azure Websites]: /documentation/articles/web-sites-nodejs-develop-deploy-mac
-[Continuous deployment using GIT in Azure Websites]: web-sites-publish-source-control
+[Continuous deployment using GIT in Azure Websites]: /documentation/articles/web-sites-publish-source-control
 [Azure Developer Center]: /develop/nodejs/